elliot-watts/elliot-watts.github.io/_books/book-2.md

 Thank you for reading my books!

 This book is my second book and a relaunch of a book I launched last month, Stasis Critical.
-Same great story with a new title and improved cover!!
+Same great story with a new title and improved cover!